ldrahnik/theme-keeper/README.md

     {
     	$this->template->setFile($this->themes->getView($this->name, 'controls'));
 		$this->template->render();
-		// you can cast getView without getTheme('default') because default name is automatically defaultTemplate for short use as that,
+		// you can cast getView without getTheme('default') because default name is automatically default
-		// if is not set up name 'default' is choose first theme in order }
+		// theme for short use as that, if is not set up name 'default', is choosen first theme in order }
 ```